h2oai/tutorials/DriverlessAI/aquarium/aquarium.md

  - Driverless AI URL
  - End Lab

 5\.
-Once the Lab has started, a Driverless AI URL will appear at the bottom-left corner of the page.
+Once the Lab has started, a Driverless AI URL will appear at the of the page.
 Click on that URL.
 This will take you to the H2O Driverless License Agreement Form.

 6\.
 If you need to pause and come back to your session, select **End Lab**.